The Fagus Committee has decided the most sensible option is not to hold any lectures for the rest of this year.

 A programme of 10/11 lectures are arranged each year.
 These are held on the third Monday of the month (apart from December) in the Methodists Hall, Silver Street, Nailsea 7.30pm for an 8.00 pm start.
 Each lecture lasts around an hour with questions and answers at the end.

-Please click on the links to discover more about Fagus, in particular click here to discover the benefits of becoming a member.
+Please click on the links to discover more about Fagus, or see the “Membership” page to discover the benefits of becoming a member.

 There is always an interesting and full programme of garden visits.
 Places are always limited and often fill up quickly.
 Visits are announced in the Newsletter and bookings are by post only.
 Due to high demand for garden trips, only members will be able to apply in the first instance, guests will be placed on a waiting list.
 After 6 weeks from the date on member application, guests will be allocated any remaining places.